winglang/wing/docs/contributing/999-rfcs/2024-01-15-console-sign-in.md

 ## Background

-As we seek to find **Sales and Marketing Opportunities**, it has become increasingly important to establish a more direct and meaningful connection with our users.
+As we seek to be able to understand how wing is used, it has become increasingly important to establish a more direct and meaningful connection with our users.
 One of the ways to achieve this is by implementing a sign-in flow within the Wing Console application.

 ## Requirements